gcharang/agama-mobile-wiki/Add-a-Bitcoin-Compatible-coin-to-Agama-Mobile-App.md

 If you can't find chainparams.cpp in your code base try checking one of these files https://docs.komodoplatform.com/barterDEX/get-listed-barterDEX.html#search-for-the-information-on-github.

-Please make sure bitcoin compatible coin is working in Agama mobile before making a commit.
+Please make sure Bitcoin compatible coin is working in Agama mobile before making a commit.
 Pull requests containing partial information or not working assets/servers will remain unmerged until all requirements are fulfilled.